 All work must be completed within a period of eight (8) years of the beginning of the student's matriculation in the Ph.D. program.
-Failure to complete the work within the periods specified or failure to maintain Continuous Registration (See "Continuous Registration.") will require reevaluation of the student's entire program and may result in a notice of termination.
+Failure to complete the work within the periods specified or failure to maintain

+Continuous Registration (See "Continuous Registration.") will require reevaluation of the student's entire program and may result in a notice of termination.
 A one-time extension of the student's terminal date of no longer than two (2) years is considered only when there is substantial evidence that the student has made regular and consistent progress toward completion of degree requirements.
 A detailed recommendation to extend the terminal date must be signed by the major advisor and submitted in a timely manner to the Dean of the Graduate School.

-REQUIRED CORE COURSES for all Ph.D. students in HDFS \ - 19 credits HDFS 5001 Proseminar (1-credit HDFS orientation course for new students)
+REQUIRED CORE COURSES for all Ph.D. students in HDFS - 19 credits

-1101.9 2001 Tosenina (1-credit TiDr3 orientation course for new students) HDFS 5215 Models and Concepts of Lifespan Human Development HDFS 5310 Patterns and Dynamics of Family Interaction HDFS 5311 Theories of Family Development HDFS 5340 Prevention, Intervention, and Policy Approaches in Family Studies HDFS xxx One course in child or adolescent development HDFS yyy One course in adulthood or aging METHODOLO OGY COURSES - 12-15 credits selected from the following: HDFS 5003 Research Methods in Human Development and Family Relations I HDFS 5005 Qualitative Research Methods in HDFS
+\sim J HDFS 5001 Proseminar (1-credit HDFS orientation course for new students) HDFS 5215 Models and Concepts of Lifespan Human Development HDFS 5310 Patterns and Dynamics of Family Interaction HDFS 5311 Theories of Family Development HDFS 5340 Prevention, Intervention, and Policy Approaches in Family Studies HDFS xxx One course in child or adolescent development (HDFS 5101, 5102, or 5103) HDFS yyy One course in adulthood or aging (HDFS 5240, 5242, or 5248)

+METHODOLOGY COURSES - 12-15 credits selected from the following: